cloudfoundry/cli/README.md

 Creating Repositories
 ---------------------

-Although not ideal, we used the name "Repository" for API related operations as opposed to "Service".
-Repository was chosen to avoid collision with the actual
+Although not ideal, we use the name "Repository" for API related operations as opposed to "Service".
+Repository was chosen to avoid confusion with Service domain objects (i.e. creating Services and Service Instances within Cloud Foundry).

-Service Resource (i.e. creating Services and Service Instances within Cloud Foundry).
+By convention, Repository methods return a Domain object and an ApiStatus.
+Domain objects are used in both Commands and Repositories to model Cloud Foundry data.
+ApiStatus objects are used to communicate application errors, runtime errors, whether the resource was found, etc.

-Operations on Repository structs typically return resource struct and an ApiStatus struct.
-The ApiStatus is used to communicate application errors, runtime errors, and wether or not a resource is found.
-We chose this over method signatures with multiple return values as it provides a consistent method signature across repositories.
-In addition, we didn't necessarily want to propagate golang errors to commands under "normal" application behavior.
+This convention provides a consistent method signature across repositories.